smart-on-fhir/cumulus-library/docs/core-study-details.md

 - `postalcode_3` is calculated from a Patient's address.postalCode
 - The Encounter resource includes several elements from the referenced Patient (`gender`, `postalcode_3`, and the US Core race and ethnicity extensions) that are commonly used in informatics analysis
+- Fields that contain date values are presented by different rounding methods (day, week, month, year) for convenience for various binning strategies
+- We construct `*_ref` fields from a resource's base id field (i.e creating a `Patient/123456` `patient_ref` field from an `id` of `123456`), to make it easier to join data with reference fields in other resources.

 The core tables include all FHIR required/must support fields noted in the [FHIR resource profiles(http://hl7.org/fhir/us/core/STU4/artifacts.html#structures-resource-profiles).